 Your standard utility bill

-- From your utility company, like RG&E, NYSEG, National Grid, Central Hudson, Orange and Rockland, etc.
+- From your utility company, like RG&E, NYSEG, National Grid, etc.

-- Now, your monthly solar credits are applied.
+- The only change is that now, your monthly solar credits are applied

 Community solar bill